A Wild Pony in Equestria

 "Whew!
-Thanks, Dash, I…" Gilda trailed off as she saw her friend's irate expression.
+Thanks, Dash, I…" Gilda trailed off as she saw her friends irate expression.

 "Yeah, you better be thanking me, Gilda!"
 Rainbow Dash stated angrily.
 "It's great to see you again and all, but what you did was seriously uncool and nearly got you a world of hurt!
-I've seen Wild Pony fight!
+I've seen Wild Apple fight!
 Trust me, you do not want to piss her off!"

-"Wow, that was awesome…" Spike declared breathlessly as he watched the red maned earth pony finish her series of leaps.
+"Wow, That was awesome…" Spike declared breathlessly as he watched the red maned earth pony finish her series of leaps.
 Then he seemed to realize something, and rather huffily called out, "HEY!
 Why don't you watch who you jump off of!"

 All and all, Twilight was surprised that she didn't have a concussion as the chestnut mare had used her head as one of her leaping platforms, but other than a somewhat forceful shove from above, the unicorn had hardly felt even a fraction of the impact that she should have experienced.
 If anything, Spike was more upset about it than she was, though he seemed to be equally torn between being outraged and awestruck.

 "Oh, Darling, are you all right?"
 Twilight suddenly found herself being fussed over by a gleaming white unicorn mare with blue eyes and a meticulously styled purple mane and tail.